-This course will concentrate on creating a visual portfolio, written resume and artist statement.
+Lecture Hours: 54 Repeatable: No Lab Hours: None Grading: Letter Prerequisite: None Advisory: ART-010 Limitation on enrollment: None Transfer Status: CSU Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None ART 028 Portfolio Preparation Units: 3 This course will concentrate on creating a visual portfolio, written resume and artist statement.
 The course is designed for those students pursuing a degree at College of the Desert with an emphasis in Art, Digital and Graphic Design, Architecture, or other creative arts and media areas, and serves as preparation for transfer, or for a career in these fields.
-The course is organized for students who work two-dimensionally, three-dimensionally or in mixed media formats.
+The course is organized for students who work two-dimensionally, threedimensionally or in mixed media formats.
 Students will develop an artists' statement and will gain understanding of the preparation of a professional portfolio and other print material.
 Students will plan and prepare a professional presentation of their artwork under guidance of faculty.
 During the presentation students will document their work through electronic formats, video, slide or flat prints.

-Lecture Hours: 36 Lab Hours: 54 Repeatable: No Grading: L Prerequisite: Instructor's permission
+Lab Hours: 54 Lecture Hours: 36 Repeatable: No Grading: Letter Prerequisite: None Advisory: None